feathersjs/docs/real-time/primus.md

 </script>
 ```

-A detailed description of the usage on a client can be found in [Primus Feathers client](../clients/primus.md) chapter.
+A detailed description of the usage on a client can be found in the [Primus Feathers client](../clients/primus.md) chapter.

 ## Configuration